NetworkAccessProfile Network Subresource

 used to add, remove, or identify NAP Network resources is the same as the sid

-of the corresponding Network resource.
+of the corresponding resource.
 You can filter the NAP Networks subresource the same way you can the Networks resource.

-A Network Access Profile Network resource (NAP Network) has the same representation and values as the corresponding available Network resource with the exception of the additional NetworkAccessProfileSid
+A Network Access Profile Network resource (NAP Network) has the same representation and values as the corresponding available resource with the exception of the additional NetworkAccessProfileSid

 property that identifies the Network Access Profile the subresource belongs to.

-To allow Super SIMs to connect to a cellular network represented by a Network resource, a NAP Network resource must be created.
+To allow Super SIMs to connect to a cellular network represented by a resource, a NAP Network resource must be created.
 Use the sid

 of the Network resource you with to add in your create request to add the NAP Networks subresource.